 4 of the Oldest Horse Breeds in the World

 These 4 extinct horse breeds paved the way for the modern horses we know.
-There are hundreds of breeds of horses alive who are all members of the same subspecies, Equus ferus caballus.
+There are hundreds of breeds of horses alive that are all members of the same subspecies, Equus ferus caballus.

 Here are some of the oldest horse breeds that can be found around the world today: